JukeKing087/Web-RPG-Clicker/notes.md

 1. Had to let wrist heal up before coding more.
 Its almost there i think.
 Okay Project Log: i was trying to make a user Schema Validation but i completly messes up login and, well, everything, so i completely removed it i think, and im leaving the improved code.

+## Day 22?
+(8/14/2024)

+1. Im back, ready to code.
+Completely forgot what i was working on last time.

 # Notes

 ## Drop System